Canto degli italiani: Between the unification and World War I

-In the 1860, the corps of volunteers led by Giuseppe Garibaldi used to sing the hymn in the battles against the Bourbons in Sicily and Southern Italy during the Expedition of the Thousand.
-Giuseppe Verdi, in his Inno delle nazioni ("Hymn of the nations"), composed for the London International Exhibition of 1862, chose "Il Canto degli Italiani" to represent Italy, putting it beside "God Save the Queen" and "La Marseillaise".
+In the 1860, the corps of volunteers led by Giuseppe Garibaldi used to sing the hymn in the battles against the Bourbons in Sicily and southern Italy during the Expedition of the Thousand.
+Giuseppe Verdi, in his Inno delle nazioni ('Hymn of the Nations'), composed for the London International Exhibition of 1862, chose "Il Canto degli italiani" to represent Italy, putting it beside "God Save the Queen" and "La Marseillaise".

-After the proclamation of the Kingdom of Italy (1861), the "Marcia Reale" ("Royal March"), composed in 1831, was chosen as the national anthem of unified Italy.
-"Il Canto degli Italiani" had too radical content, with its strong republican and Jacobin connotations, and did not combine well with the monarchical conclusion to the unification of Italy.
-Mameli's republican — in fact Mazzinian — creed, was, however, more historical than political, and socialist and anarchist circles also disliked "Il Canto degli Italiani" as too conservative.
+After the proclamation of the Kingdom of Italy in 1861, the "Royal March", composed in 1831, was chosen as the national anthem of unified Italy.
+"Il Canto degli italiani" had politically radical content, with its strong republican and Jacobin connotations, and did not combine well with the monarchical conclusion to the unification of Italy.
+Mameli's creed was, however, more historical than political, and socialist and anarchist circles also regarded "Il Canto degli italiani" as too conservative.

 Front page of the Corriere della Sera of 21 May 1915: parliamentary deputies acclaimed the government's assumption of war powers with the Mameli-Novaro anthem.

-The song was one of the most common songs during the Third Italian War of Independence (1866).
-At the Capture of Rome on 20 September 1870, the last step in Italian unification, choirs sang it together with "La bella Gigogin" and the "Marcia Reale"; and "Il Canto degli Italiani" received bersaglieri fanfare.
+The song was one of the most common songs during the Third Italian War of Independence in 1866.
+At the Capture of Rome on 20 September 1870, the last step in Italian unification, choirs sang it together with "La bella Gigogin" and the "Royal March"; and "Il Canto degli italiani" received bersaglieri fanfare.

-After the end of the Italian unification, "Il Canto degli Italiani" was taught in schools, and remained very popular among Italians.
-However, other musical pieces connected to the political and social situation of the time, such as the "Inno dei lavoratori" ("Hymn of the Workers") or "Goodbye to Lugano", addressed everyday problems.
+After the end of the Italian unification, "Il Canto degli italiani" was taught in schools, and remained popular among Italians.
+However, other musical pieces connected to the political and social situation of the time, such as the "Inno dei lavoratori" ('Hymn of the Workers') or "Goodbye to Lugano", addressed daily problems.
 These partly obscured the popularity of reunification hymns.

-"Fratelli d'Italia", thanks to references to patriotism and armed struggle, returned to success during the Italo-Turkish War (1911–1912), where it joined "A Tripoli"; and in the trenches of the First World War (1915–1918).
-That time's Italian irredentism found a symbol in "Il Canto degli Italiani", although in the years following, in the patriotic ambit, musical pieces of greater military style such as "La Leggenda del Piave", the "Canzone del Grappa" or "La campana di San Giusto" would have been preferred over it.
-Shortly after Italy entered the First World War, on 25 July 1915, Arturo Toscanini performed "Il Canto degli Italiani" at an interventionist demonstration.
+"Fratelli d'Italia", thanks to references to patriotism and armed struggle, returned to success during the Italo-Turkish War, whereby it joined "A Tripoli"; and in the trenches of World War I. Italian irredentism of that time found a symbol in "Il Canto degli italiani"; although, in the years following, in the patriotic ambit, musical pieces of greater military style such as "La Leggenda del Piave", the "Canzone del Grappa" or "La campana di San Giusto" would have been preferred over it.
+Shortly after Italy entered World War I, on 25 July 1915, Arturo Toscanini performed "Il Canto degli italiani" at an interventionist demonstration.